Solution .45: History

-In late 2007 Jani Stefanovic formed Solution .45, with Christian Älvestam (who had left Scar Symmetry in 2008) joining as one of its last members.
-Jani stresses that despite Christian's presence in the band, it will not be a Scar Symmetry clone and that songs had been ready for some time before his arrival.
-In the fall of 2008 an 8-track demo was produced by Tomas "Plec" Johansson (Unmoored, Scar Symmetry), with a demo track titled "Clandestinity Now" available over the internet.
+In late 2007, Jani Stefanovic formed Solution .45.
+Christian Älvestam, who had left Scar Symmetry in 2008, was one of the last members to join.
+Stefanovic stressed that despite Älvestam's presence, the band would not be a Scar Symmetry clone, and that songs were ready before his arrival.
+In the fall of 2008, an 8-track demo was produced by Tomas "Plec" Johansson (Unmoored, Scar Symmetry), with a demo track titled "Clandestinity Now" available over the internet.

-Solution .45 entered Panic Room Studios in September 2009 to record its first full-length album For Aeons Past, with Dark Tranquillity vocalist Mikael Stanne writing lyrics for the majority of the album.
-The record was finished and mastered in December 2009, and was issued by AFM records in Europe and Marquee/Avalon in Japan; released on 9 April 2010 in Europe, and 11 May in North America.
+Solution .45 entered Panic Room Studios in September 2009 to record its first full-length album, For Aeons Past, with Dark Tranquillity vocalist Mikael Stanne writing most of the lyrics.
+The record was finished and mastered in December 2009, and issued by AFM records in Europe and Marquee/Avalon in Japan; released on 9 April 2010 in Europe, and 11 May in North America.

-On 23 January 2010, it was announced that the band was parting ways with keyboardist Mikko Härkin.
-Mikko still contributed keyboards to the record, but he is regarded as a guest musician on the album, rather than a permanent band member.
-Furthermore, it was announced on 29 May 2010 that Jani Stefanovic was leaving the band amicably, and Patrik Gardberg (from Torchbearer, The Few Against Many, and Ammotrack) would be his replacement.
-The band still wishes to involve Jani in future work, including future albums.
+On 23 January 2010, the band parted ways with keyboardist Mikko Härkin, who still contributed keyboards to the record but was regarded as a guest musician rather than a permanent band member.
+Furthermore, on 29 May 2010, Stefanovic was left the band amicably, and Patrik Gardberg (from Torchbearer, The Few Against Many, and Ammotrack) replaced him.
+The band hoped to involve Stefanovic in the future.

-By 25 August 2010, Solution .45 had released a music video for "Gravitational Lensing".
+By 25 August 2010, Solution .45 released a music video for "Gravitational Lensing".
 The video for "Lethean Tears" was released on 30 July 2011.

-On 11 August 2011, it was announced that Stefanovic had returned to the band, which would now feature three guitarists (Stefanovic, Gardiner, and Gardberg).
-It has since been announced that Anders Edlund, the groups bassist, has departed from the group on mutual terms.
+On 11 August 2011, Stefanovic returned to the band, which would feature three guitarists (Stefanovic, Gardiner, and Gardberg).
+Bassist Anders Edlund left the group on mutual terms.

-As of mid-2014, the group is working on their second and third studio albums.
+As of mid-2014, the group was working on their second and third studio albums.